On the $1/H$-flow by $p$-Laplace approximation: new estimates via fake distances under Ricci lower bounds: Introduction

 \begin{theorem} Assume that $M^m$ satisfies \eqref{Ricci_lower_intro} and \eqref{ipo_h_intro}, that $p \le m$ and that $\Delta_p$ is non-parabolic on $M$.
 Then, having defined $\varrho$ as in \eqref{def_fake_intro}, \begin{itemize} \item[(i)] $|\nabla \varrho| \le 1$ on $M \backslash \{o\}$; \item[(ii)] equality $|\nabla \varrho(x)|=1$ holds for some $x \in M \backslash \{o\}$ if and only if $\varrho = r$ and $M$ is the radially symmetric model $M_h$. \end{itemize} \end{theorem}

 The estimate is inspired by \cite[Thm.
 3.1]{colding}, which deals with the case $p=2$ and $\Ricc \ge 0$, see also \cite{coldingmini_cv} for improvements.
 The proof in \cite{colding} exploits the linearity of $\Delta$ and the properness of $\varrho$, so it is not extendable to our setting.
 Nevertheless, as in \cite{colding}, our theorem relies on a new (and, somehow, surprising) Bochner formula for some singular operator associated to $\varrho$, see Proposition \ref{prop_miracolo}.
 The key maximum principle used to conclude that $|\nabla \varrho| \le 1$ is Lemma \ref{lem_key} below.
-It is related to \cite[Chapter 4]{prsmemoirs}, and it is quite flexible: for instance, it directly implies a sharp estimate for $|\nabla \log u|$ when $u$ is any positive $p$-harmonic function defined on an open, possibly unbounded, set $\Omega$, see Theorem \ref{teo_bellagradiente} below.
-This improves on \cite{sungwang}.
+It is related to \cite[Chapter 4]{prsmemoirs}, and it is quite versatile: for instance, it directly implies a sharp estimate for $|\nabla \log u|$ when $u$ is a $p$-harmonic function defined on an open set $\Omega$ and having a controlled growth, see Theorem \ref{teo_bellagradiente} below.
+This complements a result in \cite{sungwang}.